BrooonS/TypeScript-presentation/README.md

 ### Advantage

 - Static typing.
 - Compiles to nice JavaScript.
-- Native code is well read, it is easy to understand.
+Native code is well read, it is easy to understand.
 - The compiler will find and will give a type mismatch error before the compile.

+## Microsoft Visual Studio Code (VS Code)

+VS Code + TypeScript = ❤!

+VS Code was created using TypeScript.
+And of course they have a great relationship.

+- Output errors directly in the editor before compilation
+- Excellent syntax highlighting
+- Tooltips
+- And more... after installation

 ## Install